yazeedmshayekh2/Exodus/README.md

-# Bilingual FAQ Chatbot with Arabic Support
+# Exodus Chatbot: Bilingual FAQ Chatbot with Hybrid Model Support

-A production-ready chatbot API that provides bilingual support for English and Arabic questions using semantic search and LLM-powered responses.
+A production-ready chatbot API that provides bilingual support for English and Arabic questions using semantic search and LLM-powered responses with a hybrid approach to model loading.

 ## Features